thechrislee/thechrislee.github.io.old/_posts/2022-05-12-practical-sql.md

 ```

 ## Chapter 2 Exercises
 Here are my solutions to the 'Try It Yourself' exercises at the end of chapter 2.
+I realize my solutions may not be best practice or leading practice, but I do hope to improve upon that as I work through the book.
+Specifically, I probably shouldn't run, ```SELECT *```.
+Also, there should probably be a unique key that links both tables together.
 ```sql
 -- Chapter 2 Exercise 1:
 CREATE TABLE animals(